Interior

 And that all-important boot?

 As for space, you’ve got 565 litres to play with seats up, and 1,680 litres seats down.
-Audi has worked on the loading width, adding 14mm of space compared to the previous model.
+Audi has worked on the loading width, adding 14mm compared to the previous model.

 How does space compare with its competitors?
-Well, it’s more than the Porsche Panamera Sport Turismo, but the E63 still dominates with a whopping 640 litres seats down, and a cavernous 1,820 when the chairs are folded flat.
-But you can now spec a tow bar, so if you’re a horrendous over-packer, you can always bring a trailer.
+Well, it’s more than the BMW M5 Touring, Merc-AMG E53 Estate (owing to the batteries beneath the boot floor) and Porsche Taycan Sport Turismo.
+You can even spec a tow bar, so if you’re a horrendous overpacker, you can now bring a trailer.

 Featured